Registration Is Open

 Self-Assessment and Exam Prep Online Module consists of 100 ABIM style questions contributed by over 60 experts in the field, providing a comprehensive review and self-assessment that will prepare you for exam success.

-If you couldn't attend the live Board Review Course, Heart Rhythm Board Review On Demand is the perfect online program that lets you participate in all the presentations made at the 2016 course.
+If you couldn't attend the live Board Review Course, Heart Rhythm Board Review On Demand is the perfect online program that lets you participate in all the presentations made at the 2017 course.
 With online access from any computer, tablet or smartphone, plus a USB drive for offline viewing, you can review all the presentations and even earn CME.
-HRS Members save an additional $300.
+Members save $300 off the regular price.

 |Buy the Package and Save!*||Early Through July 25||After July 25|